roman-milk/roman-milk.github.io/becoming-a-slut-wife-darla.md

+===

- ****** Becoming a Slut Wife: Darla Ch.
-02 ****** byJust_Plain_Bob© I had so much I wanted to ask, so much I wanted to know, but after Darla's last orgasm she fell asleep.
+I had so much I wanted to ask, so much I wanted to know, but after Darla's last orgasm she fell asleep.
 I shook her a couple of times, but the night's drinking and all the physical exertion had worn her out.
 I lay there staring at the ceiling and thought about what she'd said.
 She had said yes to every question I'd asked.
 She said she was going to fuck Max again, she was going to fuck Sean again, she was going to get gang fucked again and I apparently had no say in the matter - she was going to do it!
 This wasn't my wife!
 Some alien being must have taken over her body.
 How else do you explain Darla's going from loving wife and mother to everybody's whore in the space of a five hour party?
 When she had screamed "Shut up and fuck me" it was the first time she had ever used that word in speaking to me.
 Hell, when she'd said it to the guys gangbanging her it was the first time I'd ever heard her use the word.
 Maybe the morning would bring the "I'm sorry's" and the "please forgive me's" but they sure were not in evidence that night.

  There was no "please forgive me" the next day, but there was one "I'm sorry."